reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 Chapter and section headers are created by underlining the section title with one of the below punctuation characters.
 This must be EXACTLY as long as the text line or there will be a Github error message.
-`Sphinx documentation on chapters and sections <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#sections>`_
+`Sphinx documentation on chapters and sections <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#sections>`_.

+The chapter title has the asterics above and below to make it stand out.
+This isn't necessary but it has become convention for the METplus documentation.
 Here is an example of a chapter title::

   *************